âA home is not a place⊠itâs a feeling.â

 If you have these skills, apply as a Volunteer in the Peace Corps.
 You get to see the other side of the world, experience a different culture, and live rent-free.

-Earlier, we discussed how some farms offer free boarding and lodging in exchange for working as a farm hand.
+Earlier, we discussed how some farms offer free boarding and lodging in exchange for working as a farmhand.

 World Wide Opportunities on Organic Farms (WWOOF) is an international organization that connects volunteers with organic farms.